What is Equity Release > Pros And Cons Of Equity Release

 Below are some of the main advantages of a lifetime mortgage.
 (The other form of equity release is a home reversion plan.)

-• You can use the money in any way you choose; some popular uses for equity release include making home improvements, paying off your mortgage and helping loved ones.
+• You can use the money in any legal way you choose.
+Some popular uses for equity release include making home improvements, paying off your mortgage and helping loved ones.
+With the freedom to spend your money in almost any way you wish, you could take a once-in-a-lifetime holiday, help your children move up the property ladder or clear those burdening credit cards.

 Disadvantages of equity release